emilytrybulec/argonaut/docs/usage.md

 [Here](https://github.com/emilytrybulec/argonaut/blob/main/params.yaml) is a full params.yaml example for a test run.

 Not all parameters are required, and the default settings can be modified for individualized use.
 If you would like to change any settings dictating which assemblers run, whether short reads are available, or options like length filtering and scaffolding, please create a config file using the directions [below](#Configurations).

+Genome size estimation and decontamination for Herro corrected reads are currently not supported.
+A manual genome size estimate must be inputted for these reads if other reads are not available and decontamination should be performed before correction, if needed.
+Please provide a genome size in your params.yaml.

 ### Inputting your own assembly
 For users who would like to input an existing genome assembly into the pipeline for downstream processing, please add a line to your params file specifying the path to your *.fasta or *.fa file like so: